 WELCOME TO ORÇUN SELÇUK’S ACADEMIC WEBSITE

 Currently, I am working on my dissertation, which broadly examines the relationship between populism and polarization.
-Particularly, I focus on polarizing populist leaders in Venezuela, Ecuador, Turkey, and beyond.
-My dissertation argues that the essence of polarization in these three countries are captured by how people are divided over the perception of Hugo Chávez, Rafael Correa, and Recep Tayyip Erdoğan.
+I focus on polarizing populist leaders in Venezuela, Ecuador, Turkey, and beyond.
+I expect to defend my dissertation in June 2019.

-At FIU, I have taught the CPO 2002 (Introduction to Comparative Politics), the CPO 4303 (Politics of South America), and the ENC 1101 (Writing and Rhetoric I) courses at the undergraduate level.
+At FIU, I have taught CPO 2002 (Introduction to Comparative Politics), CPO 4303 (Politics of South America), and first-year-writing courses at the undergraduate level.
 Previously, I worked as teaching assistants for courses on politics of Latin America, the Middle East, the United States, and Russia.
 Based on faculty nominations, I won the Best Political Science Teaching Assistant Award in 2017.

-On this website, you can find my latest CV, publications, teaching documents, and pictures from research trips.
+On this website, you can find my latest CV, publications, pictures from research trips, and teaching documents.

 Feel free to leave comments and engage in a dialogue with the content.